elliotgao2/gain/README.md

 ## Example

-the examples are in the `/example/` directory.
+The examples are in the `/example/` directory.

 ## Contribution

-Just pull request or open issue.
+Pull request or open issue.